The Meaning of ‘Paint The Town Red’

 Going out by yourself or with friends, usually to some recreational place in the city, in order to have an enjoyable time.
 Also, with this expression, it’s implied that the people having fun are doing so in a loud and garish way.

 Example: Mike and his coworkers are responsible, reliable, and productive when they’re on the job.
-Because of their excellent work ethic, they received a moderate increase in salary.
-In order to celebrate their raise, they said to one another: “How about we all go out and paint the town red later tonight at Sal’s restaurant?”
-(In other words, they are planning to have a fun time.)
+Because of their excellent work ethic, they received a moderate increase in their salary.
+To celebrate this, they said to one another: “How about we all go out and paint the town red later tonight at Sal’s restaurant?”
+(In other words, they were planning to have a fun time.)